-Timeline Activity May 23, 2023 The interim report on the CCR Standard Empirical Research Study predictive validity study was released and presented to the State Board.
+Timeline Activity May 23, 2023 The interim report on the CCR Standard Empirical Research Study predictive validity study was released and presented to the State Board, which included stakeholder engagement embedded throughout the process.
 July 25, 2023 The interim report on the CCR Standard Empirical Research Study content and standards alignment study was released and presented to the State Board.
 September 26, 2023 Researchers from American Institutes for Research (AIR) presented the final research report findings to the State Board.
-October 24, 2023 MSDE staff presented initial proposal for adopting a new CCR Standard to the State Board of Education.
+October 24, 2023 MSDE staffpresented initial proposal for adopting a new CCR Standard to the State Board of Education.
 The State Board reviewed, discussed, and amended proposal to include additional components.
 October 25, 2023 - November 30, 2023 Online Feedback Survey open.
 MSDE and the State Board received over 598 responses with feedback and input on how the CCR Standard should be defined.
 November 9, 2023 Virtual Public Hearing at State Board of Education Meeting.
 20 stakeholders shared their input on adopting a new CCR Standard.
-December 5, 2023 State Board of Education review of stakeholder feedback and discussion on CCR Standard.
-January 23, 2024 State Board of Education adoption of new CCR Standard .
-October 24, 2024 LEA Chief Academic Officer meeting: CCR Feedback Session.
-February 2025 Version 1.0 of this policy document is released for public comment.
-March 2025 State Board of Education reviews and discusses this policy document.
+December 5, 2023 • State Board of Education review of stakeholder feedback and discussion on CCR Standard .
+January 23, 2024 • State Board of Education adoption of new CCR Standard .
+October 24, 2024 • LEA Chief Academic Officer meeting: CCR Feedback Session.
+February 13 , 2025 • Version 1.0 of this policy document is released for public comment.
+March 11, 2025 • Version 1.2 of this policy document is presented to the State Board of Education's Education Transformation and Finance Committee.
+March 25 , 2025 • State Board of Education reviews and discusses this policy document, Version 2.0.